hhandika/resume/README.md

 # Resume
 My attempt to build my personal website from scratch.
-This work is in progress and not in public domain yet.

-My public domain website is available here: https://heruhandika.com/
+The progress is available here: https://www.hhandika.com/